 2. Pick up manure from paddocks.
 The bacterium that causes pigeon fever, Corynebacterium pseudotuberculosis, thrives in manure-laden soil.
 Picking up manure daily or using feed-through IGRs will help reduce the population.

 3. Keep wounds clean and protected.
 Check your horse daily for scrapes and sores, and treat any you find with a disinfecting wound cleaner.
 After the wound is clean, applying a layer of antibiotic ointment will help keep flies away from the exposed tissues.
-Bandaging, when possible, might also
+Bandaging, when possible, might also be beneficial.

 4. Quarantine newcomers to the farm.
 Horses may harbor a pigeon fever infection for three to four weeks before showing signs.
 When you bring new horses onto your property, it’s a good idea to keep them isolated from resident horses long enough to be sure they are not carrying any infectious diseases.